CURRICULUM AND INSTRUCTION

 - Sexting: A Brief Guide for Educators and Parents: A brief overview from the Cyberbullying Research Center.

-To meet the needs of all teachers, the district has a learning coordinator at each school.
+To meet the needs of all teachers, the district has a learning coordinator at each elementary school and a resource teacher at the middle school.
 Grade-level and cross-grade-level collaboration meetings are scheduled throughout the school year for teachers to share strategies that support student learning and help teachers develop positive classroom management.